Milosson/MotherEarth/README.md

 ## Conclusion

-Thank you for visiting Planet Eart - Our Home! 🌍✨
+Thank you for visiting Planet Earth - Our Home! 🌍✨